 I must confess that at this point, based on his incoherence – not to mention all the belching – I did inquire as to whether the fellow had been drinking.
 He put me on hold – one imagines to Google “North American time zones.”

-While holding, though, I did a little Googling of my own.
-And I discovered dozens of accounts from equally frustrated CheapOAir customers.
+While waiting, though, I did a little Googling of my own.
+And I discovered dozens of complaints from equally frustrated CheapOAir customers.
 And though the details varied, the common thread was this: CheapOAir ran unhappy travellers in circles until, frustrated and exhausted, they simply gave up.
 (Remember that hold music?)

 After forty-five minutes on hold, it occurred to me that the agent wasn’t coming back.
 Maybe it was last call at the local tavern.